Plymouth is one of the finest deep water harbours in the country,

 Shopaholics will soon make a beeline for the new Drake's Circus shopping centre in the heart of the town, which houses Marks & Spencer's and Boots amongst many others.

 Absolutely all kinds of pubs and restaurants are available, and as in many seafaring towns there is a very vibrant nightlife scene on Fridays and Saturdays, with the epicentre near the Barbican, very close to Sutton Harbour.
+I'm afraid that all of Jolly Jack's favourites have gone the GX, Boobs, Diamond Lil's and the Brown Bear - all gone.

 Some links are provided below for further investigation: